-All meetings during the 2021-22 school year were held in compliance with Indiana's Open Door Law and met all state and federal laws.
+All meetings during the 2022-23 school year were held in compliance with Indiana's Open Door Law and met all state and federal laws.
 The board maintained the standards of public transparency, accurately documenting meetings and board decisions, and adhering to all terms set for in the school's charter agreement.

-The corresponding graph illustrates the percentage of meetings based on length.
 While all meetings lasted an hour or more, the PLA board of directors met on a quarterly basis, indicating a high level of efficiency.
 Therefore, the school receives a rating of Meets Standard according to its Accountability Plan Performance Framework.